 Stock Status Year of Most Recent Assessment 2010 Assessment Runs Presented Two model runs, both with a steepness fixed at 1, are reported with alternative values of natural mortality and a fixed fishery selectivity function.
-Reference Points Target: Not established but B{MSY} assumed Soft Limit: 20% B{θ} (HSS default) Hard Limit: 10% B{θ} (HSS default) Status in relation to Target Unknown Status in relation to Limits Soft: Unlikely (< 40%) Hard: Unlikely (< 40%) Historical Stock Status Trajectory and Current Status Due to the unreliability of the assessment no figure is displayed.
+Reference Points Target: Not established but B{MSY} assumed Soft Limit: 20% B{θ} (HSS default) Hard Limit: 10% B{θ} (HSS default) Overfishing threshold: - Status in relation to Target Unknown Status in relation to Limits Soft: Unlikely (< 40%) Hard: Unlikely (< 40%) Status in relation to Overfishing - Historical Stock Status Trajectory and Current Status Due to the unreliability of the assessment no figure is displayed.